o3de/o3de.org/content/docs/userguide/samples/projects/multiplayer-enhanced.md

 + Windows \(Visual Studio 2017 or Visual Studio 2019\)
 + Linux \(Ubuntu\)

-## About Self\-Signed Certificates in the Multiplayer Sample<a name="sample-project-multiplayer-enhanced-self-signed-certificates"></a>
+## About Self\-Signed Certificates in the Multiplayer Sample {#sample-project-multiplayer-enhanced-self-signed-certificates}

 In Windows, the Multiplayer sample enables client\-side self authentication that uses a [self\-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate), which the build script generates for each user\.
 Regarding this certificate, keep in mind the following points:
 + The self\-signed certificate is not an official certificate\.
 If you want to ship a publically available game, you must replace it with a [public key certificate](https://en.wikipedia.org/wiki/Public_key_certificate)\.